jappeace/jappeaceApplication/content/releasing-software.md

 except for the fact that these features are still in development.
-So, on one occasion a client success person got upset after her feature flag (a fancy file uploader) had disappeared because it got merged into another feature (a gigantic redesign which was swallowing a bunch of other features).
+So, on one occasion a client success person got upset after her feature flag (a fancy file uploader) had disappeared because it got merged into another feature (a gigantic redesign which was swallowing a bunch of other features[^problem]).
 This effectively meant certain customers no longer had access to the file uploader they had grown accustomed to.
 And also that their entire workflow was now broken, since this is how they had learned to use the product.

+[^problem]: This by itself was also problematic.
+            The issue was is that designers start wanting to do changes (as is their job), but devs start ask questions how to do these changes, and realize it's easier to just merge features.

 Note that in this setting, a customer is a large corporation with 1000's of employees.
 So if one of them gets unhappy,